 Challenges to Place Attachment

-Despite the many benefits of place attachment, various challenges can hinder its development.
-Understanding these challenges is essential for fostering stronger community connections.
+Despite the many benefits, various challenges can hinder the development of place attachment.
+Understanding these challenges is essential for fostering stronger community connections and preventing disconnection.

 Urbanization and Displacement